MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 # Authorization

 And now we come to _authorization_.
+Keep in mind that all the steps up to this point have been about _authentication_, or making our users prove who they are.
+Now that they're authenticated, we want to _authorize_ (or _allow_) them to view some pages.

-The key to our authorization strategy will be another piece of middleware that will allow users to access pages if they are logged in, and redirect them to the login page if they are not.
-Remember that to the system, being "logged in" just means that your browser has an encrypted cookie with your user id in it.
+Our authorization strategy will be another piece of _middleware_ that will allow users to access pages if they are logged in, and redirect them to the login page if they are not.
+Remember that to the system, being "logged in" just means that your browser has a _session cookie_ with your user id in it.
 To check if someone is logged in, we just need to check for the existence of that value.

 Let's create a new file, and a new folder, called `routes/helpers/auth.js` and paste the following code inside: